drhsqlite/fossil-mirror/www/javascript.md

     The heaviest such pages served by Fossil only have about 8 kB of compressed JavaScript.
 (You have to go out of your way to get Fossil to serve uncompressed pages.)
-This is negligible, even over very slow data connnections.
+This is negligible, even over very slow data connections.
 If you are still somehow on a 56 kbit/sec analog telephone modem, this extra script code would download in about a second.